Antigua/Barbuda/Montserrat Trip - February 2009

 Heading back towards town I come upon the fellow that is building the house.
 He asks if I have a bicycle pump.
 I don't.
 I ask about the All In Well.
 He explains that it is on the old road.
 This is the new road that is not on any maps.

 I find where the old road branches off.
 It is just a single track road that is grass with two ruts.
 I ask a fellow that is walking.
 He says I will find it.
 I do.
 All three wells that I have found are basically the same: a stone wall with an opening that could be gated.
 Inside is a long trough with water that the animals can drink from.
 At one end is a well.
 The wells aren't functioning.
-I don't know how the water gets in them.
+There should be a well.
+They would have used buckets to get the water up.

 I return to town.
 I need water.
 I have gone through the 5-liter bottle (plus the 710 ml small one).
 I finish off my orange juice.
 There is a 5-liter water bottle in the refrigerator.
 It is full, but it has been opened.
 I taste it.
 It tastes different.
 I suspect it is catchment's water.